 For long exposures on faint targets in which no saturation risk is given, we recommend to work with NDIT = 1, and a DIT depending on the frequency with which the sky should be obtained.
-For exposure times longer than $150\,\mathrm{s}$ it is mandatory in service mode to select the DIT from the recommended values of $150\,\mathrm{s}$, $300\,\mathrm{s}$, $600\,\mathrm{s}$ or $900\,\mathrm{s}$.
+For exposure times longer than 150 s it is mandatory in service mode to select the DIT from the recommended values of 150 s, 300 s, 600 s or 900 s.

-For short exposures we recommend DIT values of 0.83s, 1s, 2s, 5s, 10s, 15s, 20s, 30s, 60s or 100s to reduce the calibration load and to share the calibration data with other projects.
+For short exposures we recommend DIT values of 0.83 s, 1 s, 2 s, 5 s, 10 s, 15 s, 20 s, 30 s, 60 s or 100 s to reduce the calibration load and to share the calibration data with other projects.

 The standard templates support an ABBA pattern, that is Object and Sky frames are alternated with 50% of the total time spent on the object.
-Observation sequences with Object-Sky patterns in which less time would be spent on the sky were tested as well (e.g., ABA, or ABBA with different NDITs at the object and sky positions).
+Observation sequences with Object-Sky patterns in which less time would be spent on the sky is commonly used, when bright objects are observed.